 After you finished this film, did you ever plan to make a second and possibly a third film about the characters you had introduced in “L’auberge espagnole”?

 No, not at all.
 After “L’auberge espagnole” was released, people asked me, “Will there be a sequel?”
-I didn’t even want to think about it, but a lot of people just kept asking me about it, even the actors brought it up.
-Then, a few years later I was in Saint Petersburg to introduce a few films of mine, and there I got the idea for a sequel.
+I didn’t even want to think about it, but many people just kept asking me about it; even the actors brought it up.
+Then, a few years later, I was in Saint Petersburg to introduce a few films of mine, and there I got the idea for a sequel.
 It wasn’t really difficult for me to continue their story, because I liked those actors very much.
 During the first film, all of them were pretty unknown, but by the time we did the second film, “Les poupées russes” , they were all stars, and it was a joy for all of us to get together again.